 John has a number of years’ experience in the senior management of a number of organisations across a diverse industry mix.
-John has managed commercial laundry facilities, maintenance and service companies and before relocating to the Northern Rivers Region in 2009.
+John has managed commercial laundry facilities, maintenance and service companies before relocating to the Northern Rivers Region in 2009.

 B.Bus, CPA, EMPA

 Leonie King is Chief Executive Officer of City West Housing.
 Leonie was appointed to the Board in December 2016.
-Prior to this Leonie worked for Evolve Housing as Chief Strategy Office, and before that for the NSW Government in both housing and disability services for Family and Community Services (FACS).
+Prior to this Leonie worked for Evolve Housing as Chief Strategy Officer, and before that for the NSW Government in both housing and disability services for Family and Community Services (FACS).
 Most recently Leonie had lead responsibility in FACS for the transfer of the Government’s community care and specialist disability services to the non Government sector and for the redevelopment of the Government’s large residential centres for people with a disability.
 This followed 16 years in housing strategy and policy development, including 8 years as Executive Director heading up the area responsible for the community housing sector, the Centre for Affordable Housing and private rental products and 4 years leading on housing asset strategy, asset financing and estate renewal feasibility.
-As Executive Director responsible for community and affordable housing, Leonie lead programs that doubled the size of the community housing sector, from 13,000 to 25,000 properties, including the transfer of management or title to some 9.000 homes.
-Leonie also lead on the development and implementation of the National Regulatory System for Community Housing.
+As Executive Director responsible for community and affordable housing, Leonie led programs that doubled the size of the community housing sector, from 13,000 to 25,000 properties, including the transfer of management or title to some 9,000 homes.
+Leonie also led on the development and implementation of the National Regulatory System for Community Housing.
 Leonie is passionately committed to the social and affordable housing sectors and brings commercial acumen and a strong social policy background to the role.

 An experienced Director in the superannuation , disability and education sectors, Michele’s social and affordable housing experience is complemented by a rich understanding of the needs of our ageing population, people living chronic illness and disability, financial hardship and diverse communities.
 She has extensive government and sector networks and a proven track record of policy reform and stakeholder engagement.
 As the CEO of The Housing Trust (Wollongong) Michele has been immersed in all aspects of the company’s growth strategy, compliance, tenant services and asset management.